aura-nw/testnets/euphoria-1/euphoria-ivp.md

 - Participating in all network activities that are announced by the Aura Network team.
 Details are in part 3 of this document.
 - Maintaining Aura nodes to ensure a healthy network.
-- For each validator node, we expect there will be no more than <mark>3 downtime slash events in each month</mark>.
-The configuration for slashing threshold is <mark>500 missed blocks over a window of 10000 blocks</mark>.
+- For each validator node, we expect there will be no more than **3 downtime slash events in each month**.
+The configuration for slashing threshold is **500 missed blocks over a window of 10000 blocks**.
 For a double sign fault, the validator will be removed immediately from the IVP.
-- Also, the total time spent for recovering a node from jail to unjail status in a month should be no more than <mark>36 hours</mark>.
+- Also, the total time spent for recovering a node from jail to unjail status in a month should be no more than **36 hours**.
 - These conditions only apply in time that there is no error on the software provided by the Aura Network team that prevents a validator from running.

 If a validator fails to deliver these requirements, they should be removed from the IVP and we will arrange the vacant slot for the next in-line validator who has passed KYC but has not been selected.
 However, if the failed validator can clearly explain their problem, we will conduct a vote for the rest of the validator set to decide whether to retain the status of the failed one.